Xibo for Windows Installation

 Display Setting Profiles

-Once registered the display client will be given a default Display Setting Profile.
-For further information see the Display Profiles section.
-Ensure you click Click Save before exiting the Player Options.
+Once registered, the Player will be given a default Display Setting Profile.
+For further information see the Display Settings section.

-You can now start the Xibo Client Player.
-It should display the Xibo Splash Screen while the Default Layout and its media contents (and anything else you have Scheduled) are downloaded and then it will begin playing Layout contents.
+You can now “Launch Player” from the Player Options window or go to all programs and click on Xibo Player.
+It should display the Xibo Splash Screen while the Default Layout and its media contents (and anything else you have Scheduled) are downloaded.
+The Player will then begin playing Layout contents.

-Here are some suggested settings for Windows/ PowerPoint for a Display Client:
+Here are some suggested settings for Windows/ PowerPoint for a Windows Display:

 - Load the “No Sounds” Sound Scheme (Control Panel -> Sounds and Audio Devices Properties)

-- Set a plain wallpaper (Hopefully nobody will see it, but you might need to reboot the client, or restart Xibo and a sane wallpaper is a help)
+- Set a plain wallpaper (Hopefully nobody will see it, but you might need to reboot the Player, or restart Xibo and a sane wallpaper is a help).

-- If the client is accessible from where you manage your displays from, you might want to install UltraVNC server so you can connect in and check on the client from time to time.
-Use the “View only” option in the VNC client to avoid disturbing the display.
+- If the Player is accessible from where you manage your Displays from, you might want to install UltraVNC server so you can connect in and check on the Player from time to time.
+Use the “View only” option in the VNC client to avoid disturbing the Display.

-- Set Windows to log on as your display client user automatically
+- Set Windows to log on as your Xibo Player automatically.

 Xibo uses the Web Browser provided by Windows to display web content, tickers, text, etc. This browser component defaults to Internet Explorer 9 on most systems.